pcanwar/LendingNFTs/README.md

     console.log("root", root);

 ```
-create signture for starting a loan, this sig comes from the lender and
+Create signture for starting a loan, this sig comes from the lender and
 it gets sent to the chain by the borrower.

 ```javascript